Marginal Analysis of the Fractal

 For some time now, I have pondered on how the Koch Snowflake fractal (seen below) demonstrates, uncannily, key features in economic theory.

-I am now confident - after doing the following basic math's - that fractal geometry is the foundation to the social science, Economics.
+After doing the following basic math, I am now confident that fractal geometry is the foundation of social science and economics.

 Towards Equilibrium

-From the outset, the concept of Marginalism and fractals have something in common, they are both about the next -the next unit, or the next iteration.
+From the outset, the concept of Marginalism and fractals have something in common: They are both about the next unit or iteration.

-Once a rule, in this case new triangles, is set in action and allowed to progress (iterate) step by step, it will go on to eventually form a snowflake.
+Once a rule, in this case, new triangles, is set in action and allowed to progress (iterate) step by step, it will eventually form a snowflake.
 After iteration 4, the shape will set and no longer change - at least from the viewers' static perspective.

-Take the time to look at this webpage http://mathforum.org/mathimages/index.php/Koch_Curve where you can experience the fill working of the Koch Curve first hand.
+Take the time to look at this webpage: http://mathforum.org/mathimages/index.php/Koch_Curve, where you can experience the Koch Curve's full workings firsthand.

 Method.